kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 }
 ```

-I replace these paths only in files I know they could contain paths to assets.
+I replace these paths in files I know could contain paths to assets.
 Don’t include any images or binary files.
-Revision collector will try to open them and destroy most binary files.
+The revision collector will try to open them and destroy binary files.

 #### gulp/tasks/production/rev-collector.js